 - 1 package dough (pizza dough, biscuits, crescent rolls, puff pastry, etc.)

 - Parmesan cheese, additional chopped fresh herbs, salt and pepper to taste

 - Preheat oven to 375 (or temperature required for the dough).

-- In a cast iron skillet or other oven proof skillet, heat olive oil over medium.
+- In a cast-iron skillet or another ovenproof skillet, heat olive oil over medium.
 Coat bottom and sides of the pan with oil.